matthiasries/lineinfile-sh/README.md

 # lineinfile-sh
 One command to add/change/remove a "line" in a config file.
 Useful for scripting as well.
-The goal is to build a bash/busybox compatible version of ansible-lineinfile (originaly writen in python)
+The goal is to build a bash/busybox compatible version of ansible-lineinfile (originaly writen in python).
+It's even in color.

+# Why?
+* I was missing a shell tool like this.
+* I use embedded systems with only busybox
+* ansible is not always an option.
+It's sometimes overkill for one time uses and sometimes even python is to old on legacy systems
+* I want to learn a bit shell scripting
+* Just for the fun.

+# examples
 lineinfile  --firstmatch  --regexp="PasswordAuthentication" --line="#PasswordAuthentication yes"  --state=present  /etc/ssh/sshd_config
 ```
 Filename: '/etc/ssh/sshd_config'